wiseman-timelord/OllamaAmdLlama/README.md

-# GoStudlyAmdLlamas!
+# OllamaAmdLlamas!
 Through Gradio interfaced, LM Studio and Ollama , emulation utilizing llama.cpp pre-compilled binaries for, Vulkan and avx2 and avx512.

 ## DEVELOPMENT:
-GoStudlyAmdLlamas! implementation still in alpha stage, it is considererd not working, it requires...
+OllamaAmdLlamas! implementation still in alpha stage, it is considererd not working, it requires...
 - basic development.
 - testing and development, for, operation and stability.
 - Testing for interactions with programs designed for, ollama and LM Studio.
 - Further development.

 ## DESCRIPTION:
-Due to a lack of AMD compatibility for hosting models on gpu, I determined the time had come for a solution to the issue; the GoStudlyAmdLlamas! program is designed to manage and serve language models using various processing options, tailored towards AMD hardware.
+Due to a lack of AMD compatibility for hosting models on gpu, I determined the time had come for a solution to the issue; the OllamaAmdLlamas! program is designed to manage and serve language models using various processing options, tailored towards AMD hardware.
 It offers both a REST API and a Gradio-based GUI to interact with the system, making it versatile for different use cases.
-The GoStudlyAmdLlamas! program provides a comprehensive solution for managing and serving language models on Windows.
+The OllamaAmdLlamas! program provides a comprehensive solution for managing and serving language models on Windows.
 By utilizing pre-compiled binaries for different processing capabilities, it offers flexibility in performance optimization.
 The program supports  graphical user interface, making it accessible for various uses and applications.

 ### FEATURES:
 - Interactive Gui : User-friendly interface with Gradio, requiring no command-line input.